 Possess a Forest Service radio while on duty and be properly trained on usage.

-With support from the Alabama chapter of the Sierra Club and NEEF, National Environmental Education Foundation, Wild Alabama is hosting a Forest Ambassador program to last from Labor Day until Memorial Day.
+With support from the Alabama chapter of the Sierra Club and NEEF, National Environmental Education Foundation, Wild Alabama is hosting a Forest Ambassador program in the Bankhead National Forest.
+We go where the people go.
+Cooler months, we are at busy trailheads.
+Summer time, you will find ambassadors at Kinlock Falls.

 Wild Alabama has committed to matching a majority of the funds received to host this program.
 This means we need support through financial donations.
 Please consider donating to this program.
 Donate what you can but consider that $200 sponsors one day of forest ambassadors at a trailhead.